Joe Rogan is a black belt in Brazilian Jiu-Jitsu! Want to know more about his experience? Check out these podcasts made by the man himself!

 Demi had to step back from their training due to their health.
-Demi has Asthma and Autoimmune Disorders which means that if the virus caught up with them, then our famous singer would be in the dangerous medical territory.
+Demi has Asthma and Autoimmune Disorders, meaning that if the virus caught up with them, our famous singer would be in dangerous medical territory.

 Health and sport are super important to balance, so listening to Demi talk about their struggles and drive to get back into BJJ is amazingly empowering.